jacneeley/simple-thesaurus/readMe.md

 ### Project Outline

-- Simple:
+#### Simple:

--- App fetches synonyms from a thesaurus API
+- App fetches synonyms from a thesaurus API
--- Object is created using the type alias to handle data from the Thesaurus API -- User can query words using the textbox
+- Object is created using the type alias to handle data from the Thesaurus API
+- User can query words using the textbox

-- Detailed:
+#### Detailed:

 Simple React app that fetches data from a Backend.<br>
 The Page is dynamic, if a user clicks on another word, data will be refetched.<br>